Cerebras/online-normalization/online-norm/tensorflow/online_norm_tf/csrc/README.md

 ### To build:

-1. Setup a virtual enviornment with TF1.14
+1. Setup a virtual environment with TF1.14

 ```
 virtualenv -p python3 venv_on